 But despite being an elite athlete Ennis admitted to often being physically sick with nerves before competitions and felt deeply the pressure to win at her home Games from an expectant nation.

-After a strong start in the first event, the 100m hurdles, Ennis broke the British hurdles record and smashed her own personal best with an exhilarating run of 12.54secs, before performing solidly in both the high jump and the javelin, her weakest event.
+After a strong start in the first event, the 100m hurdles, Ennis broke the British hurdles record and smashed her own personal best with an exhilarating run of 12.54 secs, before performing solidly in both the high jump and the javelin, her weakest event.
 Ennis went into the 800m with a commanding 188-point lead.
-And it was here that she became a true Olympian.
+And it was here that she truly cemented her status as an Olympic icon.

-Knowing she could comfortably take gold overall in the competition without winning the race, she produced a world-class , bursting from the middle of the pack to finish first with a British and Commonwealth record score of 6,955 points and provoking ecstatic scenes in the stadium.
+Knowing she could comfortably take gold overall in the competition without winning the 800m, she produced a world-class performance, bursting from the middle of the pack to finish first, giving her a new British and Commonwealth record score of 6,955 points and provoking ecstatic scenes in the stadium.

 The pressure was off, and the face of the Games had delivered.
 Afterwards she said: ‘I can't believe I’ve had the opportunity to come to my first Games in London and won an Olympic gold medal.
 It’s unbelievable.’